syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 slug: view-your-website
 id: lrtpsez0x5bz
 type: challenge
-title: View your website
+title: View your website by including a service
-teaser: It is time to bring dog smiles to the world!
+teaser: Continue to extend the controller, this time to include a service that exposes your website to public traffic.
 notes:
 - type: text
   contents: |-